 The trustee receives for its services that fee set forth in the prospectus.
-The trustee's fee which is calculated and paid monthly is based on the total number of units of the related trust outstanding as of January 1 for any annual period, except during the initial offering period the fee will be based on the units outstanding at the end of each month until the end of the initial offering period, of which time the fee shall be computed on the basis of the units outstanding as of the end of the initial offering period, of which time the fee shall be computed on the basis of the units outstanding as of the end of the initial offering period until the following January 1.
+The trustee's fee which is calculated and paid monthly is based on the total number of units of the related trust outstanding as of January 1 for any annual period, except during the initial offering period the fee will be based on the units outstanding at the end of each month until the end of the initial offering period, of which time the fee shall be computed on the basis of the units outstanding as of the end of the initial offering period until the following January 1.
 The trustee benefits to the extent there are funds for future distributions, payment of expenses and redemptions in the capital and income accounts since these accounts are non-interest bearing and the amounts earned by the trustee are retained by the trustee.
 Part of the trustee's compensation for its services to the trust is expected to result from the use of these funds.